benjaminy/TenaciousCalf/README.md

-# Hopy
+# Ligament

-Hybrid Persistent Data Structures in C
+Globally Persistent Locally Transient Data Structures

 ---

 _Functional programming is dead!
 Long live functional programming!_

-Persistent data structures have been studied for decades, but recently many developer communities have generated renewed interest in the topic.
-The principal reasons for this interest are:
+Persistent data structures have been studied for decades, but had little impact on the lives of most working programmers until recently.
+The principal reasons for this increase in interest are:

 * Mainstream applications are increasingly interactive (network, UI, etc.) compared to their forebears.
 Interactive software has more